Canis Resort

 Canis Resort is the world's first luxury dog hotel, located in Freising, north of Munich, Germany.
 It opened for preview on December 9, 2008, and it was opened to the public from December 15, 2008.
 The hotel can accommodate up to forty-five dogs in nine heated dog lodges, with trained dog sitters offering full services including grooming, training, health care and exercise, twenty-four seven.

+In 2022 Canis Resort won the "Best Dog Boarding Resort",Hospitality Awards.